Yusof Ishak: First term (1959–1964)

+On 11 June, he went on a five-hour tour of Changi with MP Teo Hock Guan, where he watched cultural concerts and spoke with organisation leaders from the area.
+Near the end of his Changi visit, he went to Pulau Ubin and met with its residents.
+On 26 June, he visited the Chua Chu Kang constituency and was accompanied by its MP Ong Chang Sam.
+In August, Yusof toured Bukit Merah.
+In April 1963, Yusof and his wife performed the pilgrimage to Mecca.
+They then went to Cambodia for four days at the invitation of Cambodian prime minister Norodom Sihanouk, being accompanied by education minister Yong Nyuk Lin.
+While returning to Singapore, Yusof and his wife decided to visit Ceylon (present-day Sri Lanka) for four days.
+They returned on 18 May.

 Merger with Malaysia

-In May 1961, Malaysian Prime Minister Tunku announced a proposal to merge Singapore, Malaya, Borneo, Brunei, and Sarawak.
+In May 1961, Malaysian prime minister Tunku announced a proposal to merge Singapore, Malaya, Borneo, Brunei, and Sarawak.
 Both Lee and Yusof strongly supported the proposal, with Yusof stating that "Whatever our political differences, those of us who love this country and wish to spare it the tragedy of racial conflict must join forces to present a solid, anti-communal front."
 In November 1961, Yusof delivered a speech at the opening of the third Legislative Assembly, where he reiterated his support of the merger.
+In a 1962 New Year's Day message, he spoke on the progress that would be made throughout the year in forming Malaysia.

 Following the 1962 integration referendum, Singapore declared independence on 31 August 1963 to merge with Malaya to form Malaysia, but Malaya delayed the merger to 16 September.
 During this period, Yusof, as Yang di-Pertuan Negara, held the powers of defense and external affairs of the state.
 However, this was disputed by the Malayan and British governments.
 Singapore would officially merge to form Malaysia on 16 September 1963.
+In Malaysia, Yusof's status was similar to the governors, and he occasionally attended meetings with the other rulers of the Malay states.